ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 It should look like:
 ![Add Network](/img/sevm-m1.png)

 Now we can access our account with initial balance.
 We used `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC` as our initial account.
 The private key of this account is `56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027`.
-This private key is publicly shared, so don't use this account in mainnet or testnets.
+This private key is publicly shared, so don't use this account in Mainnet or testnets.
 The genesis block allocates 333,333,333,333,333,333,333 coins to this account, which is equivalent to `333.3333` SET.

 Let's import this private key into Metamask.